silexlabs/Silex/packages/silex-lib/docs/dev-notes.md

 - attachElement in body?
 - copy/paste (stage.getElementClone then body.attachElement(doClone) => duplicate)

+still in css classes: paged-element-hidden ? in published site: page-element-hidden add page-element-hidden to links to a page

 BUGS
 containers in the bg take drop instead of the main container over it